 Year-round youth (5-17) program sponsored by police departments.
 Activities include arts and crafts, sports, computers, community service, homework help and field trips.

 Middle-school students are matched with a volunteer for one-on-one academic mentoring at supervised locations in Lakewood and Long Beach.

-Programs include child-care, fitness, teen clubs, day and resident camps, youth sports, aquatics and gymnastics.
-Parent/child programs are also offered to promote companionship between parents and their children.
+Programs for the entire family include child-care, fitness, teen clubs, day and resident camps (see Camps), youth sports, aquatics and gymnastics.